-As feet sweat, socks need to either absorb or wick away that moisture in order to feel (and smell) good.
+As feet sweat, socks need to either absorb or wick away that moisture to feel (and smell) good.
 Nothing beats wool.
 It can absorb up to one-third of its weight in moisture before it begins to feel moist.

 Unless Your Feet Always Smell Like Roses, Socks Need To Be Washed

 Socks will need to be washed.
 Consider superwash yarns.
 These yarns when knitted up can be tossed in the washing machine.
 The best washable wool sock yarn is labeled ‘superwash.’
 However for sock yarns that are not superwash, washing by hand is not a difficult task.

 Sock Yarn Weight